barc/backbone.giraffe/src/docs/viewFlexibility.md

 <div class="note">
 In this example, siblings of a view reattached with `{method: 'html'}` will be automatically detached.
-If the detached views are cached, they will actually cause a memory leak!
-It's probably a good practice to keep a reference to any cached views so they don't slip through the cracks.
+If the detached views are cached, they will remain in `children` and will be reattached when the parent renders since `afterRender` attaches all child views.
 </div>

 Let's use the console to see when views get disposed.